50 Reasons to Be Thankful This Thanksgiving

 A cozy kitchen

 For some people, even the thought of cooking is tedious, but for many people spending a day puttering around the kitchen, chatting with family, and making favorite recipes is a wonderful way to enjoy a cool day indoors.
 There’s nothing like the pride of seeing perfectly browned rolls come out of the oven that you made yourself.
+Find out the kitchen tools that’ll make your Thanksgiving way easier.

 The first snow